AstroPhysicsUZH/group_homepage/README.md

 It probably leads to a huge mess with user rights and ownership of files in the web folders that poor Roland has to clean up at some point with a `chown -R wwwrun:www *` .
 I'm sorry about that!

+## Install
+to (re)install the site copy `init.php` into the root of the directory and fire it up from the machine named taurus using a web browser (or change the fixed ip in the script) `http://www.physik.uzh.ch/groups/jetzer/init.php`
+This will create a new clone of the repro and checks out master branch.
+The access to `init.php` will then be prohibited by `.htaccess` file